Our Team

 Hannah Arkwright

-Hannah’s undergraduate degree was in Healthcare: Management, Policy and Research.
+Hannah currently works at her local council.
 She has also completed a course in Mental Health First Aid and has a level 7 diploma in Training.

 Board of Trustees